Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Dual-space Bayesian inference for constrained inverse problems

 The well-established method of Lagrange multipliers can be used to solve the constrained inverse problem presented in equation~\ref{eq:constrained-fwi}.
 This approach involves optimization of the Lagrangian function, defined as follows:

-In the above expression, $\bm{v}_i \in \mathbb{C}^{N}$ denotes the Lagrange multipliers---i.e., dual variables---associated with the wave equation constraint for source $i$, and $\langle \cdot, \cdot \rangle$ denotes the inner product.
+where $\bm{v}_i \in \mathbb{C}^{N}$ denotes the Lagrange multipliers associated with the wave equation constraint for source $i$, and $\langle \cdot, \cdot \rangle$ denotes the Hermitian inner product, of which only the real part enters the real-valued Lagrangian.
 The Lagrange multipliers play the role of adjoint wavefields: they encode the sensitivity of the objective to violations of the wave equation and provide the mechanism through which the physics constraints influence the optimization.
 The optimum point of the Lagrangian is a saddle point which attains a minimum over the primal variables $\bm{m}$ and $\bm{u}_i$ and a maximum over the dual variables $\bm{v}_i$.